Plan for the Future:

 Secure Income for Life While Reducing RMD Taxes

 No retiree should have to pay unnecessary taxes or fear running out of money in their later years.
-A QLAC lets you set aside part of your IRA or 401(k) to fund a guaranteed income stream starting at a future date, reducing taxable RMDs in the meantime.
+A Qualified Longevity Annuity Contract (QLAC) lets you set aside part of your IRA or 401(k) to fund a guaranteed income stream that starts at a future date, reducing your taxable RMDs in the meantime.

-Retirees often face two major financial concerns:
+Retirees often face two major financial concerns that a QLAC is specifically designed to solve:

 High Taxes on RMDs –